hsahovic/reinforcement-learning-pokemon-bot/README.md

 - Base `Player` class.
 Responsible for common player mecanisms.
 In particular, it can challenge and receive challenges.
 - `RandomRandomBattlePlayer`.
 A player playing random battles in a random fashion.
 And it works !
 - `Battle` class.
 Stores information on a battle as it goes on.
 - `Pokemon` class.
-Stored information on pokemons during the battle.
+Stores information on pokemons during the battle.

 ## Next steps

-- Manage all incoming information during a battle and store it properly in `Battle`.
-- Expand `Pokemon` and related classes.
 - Connect our classes to existing databases.
 - Store fighting data.
+- Refactor random moves to use vector output converted to instructions
 - `import keras` hehehe

 Once this is done, we can start thinking about ML :)